 Read on to discover Scotland’s most beautiful locations and add your favourite ones to your travel wish list.

 - See the most stunning sights on one of these top Scotland vacations

-The crown jewel of Scotland has to be Edinburgh, the historic capital and home of Harry Potter and the annual Edinburgh Fringe, one of the best festivals in Scotland.
+The crown jewel of Scotland has to be Edinburgh.
+This historic capital is the home of Harry Potter and the annual Edinburgh Fringe, one of the best festivals in Scotland.

 Come to Edinburgh and you’ll find a medley of medieval city streets, green spaces, and rolling hills, the largest of which is an extinct volcano.